chigoKawa/Contentful-Personal-Website-Example-With-Next.js/README.md

-# Next.js & NextUI Template
+# Contentful & Next.js & NextUI Personal Site Example

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is an example.

 ## Technologies Used